What do you like to cook at home?

 Am I right in thinking you spend your holidays in Asia looking out for new food experiences?

-I go to Asia quite a bit, I go to Indonesia at least once a year, as my wife is Indonesian and we visit her family.
-We are going to Hong Kong in December.
-I went to China this year, that was really cool.
+I go to Asia when I can, I go to Indonesia too, as my wife is Indonesian and we like to visit her family.
+I went to China, that was really cool.

-What’s the weirdest flavour combination in the book?
+What’s the weirdest flavour combination in your cook book?

 There’s a dish that has pig’s ear and tripe, but that’s not really a weird combination.
 There’s nothing too weird in the book because, I have tried all these weird combinations at Mrs. G’s.
 And even though I might like them, the general public don’t, so they don’t make it onto the menu.